World

 Share

-Qatar has issued a stern warning to the European Union, indicating that it may halt liquefied natural gas () exports if the bloc enforces penalties under new Corporate Due Diligence Directive (CSDDD).
+Qatar has issued a stern warning to the European Union, indicating that it may halt liquefied natural gas (LNG) exports if the bloc enforces penalties under its new Corporate Sustainability Due Diligence Directive (CSDDD).

-This directive, approved in May 2024 and set to take effect in 2027, mandates that companies operating within the EU ensure their supply chains are from human rights abuses and environmental harm.
-Non-compliance could result in fines of to 5% of a company’s global annual revenue.
+This directive, approved in May 2024 and set to take effect in 2027, mandates that large companies operating within the EU ensure their supply chains are free from human rights abuses and environmental harm.
+Non-compliance could result in fines of up to 5% of a company’s global annual revenue.

-The CSDDD also requires companies to adopt climate transition aligned with the Paris Agreement’s goal of limiting global warming to 1.5°C. Qatar has expressed reservations about this provision, stating that neither the state nor QatarEnergy has plans to achieve -zero emissions in the near future.
-The country views the directive as an infringement on sovereignty and the right to set its own climate policies.
+The CSDDD also requires companies to adopt climate transition plans aligned with the Paris Agreement’s goal of limiting global warming to 1.5°C. Qatar has expressed reservations about this provision, stating that neither the state nor QatarEnergy has plans to achieve net-zero emissions in the near future.
+The country views the directive as an infringement on national sovereignty and the right to set its own climate policies.

-In to these concerns, the European Commission has amendments to the CSDDD, delaying its implementation to 2028 and limiting the scope of supply chain checks.
+In response to these concerns, the European Commission has proposed amendments to the CSDDD, including delaying its implementation to 2028 and limiting the scope of supply chain checks.
 However, Qatar has indicated that these proposed changes do not go far enough.
-The country has formally the removal of the climate transition plan requirement from the directive.
+The country has formally requested the removal of the climate transition plan requirement from the directive.

 Share